Sircular/Tortis/README.md

 ## Known Issues

 Rotation doesn't work like in the original Tetris games, so several strategies involving rotating a piece into place don't currently work.
-Quick drop is not implemented.
 Saving a block is not implemented.
 Needs more information on controls.